Welcome to my journal and thanks for visiting!

-A year after selling or donating most of my furniture to fit into the studio apartment, I purchased a three bedroom row home with a finished basement.
+A year after selling or donating most of my furniture to fit into the studio apartment, in 2009, I purchased a three bedroom row home with a finished basement.
 I had a lot of empty rooms.
 I was pretty broke after buying the house so most of the furniture I got for the new place was used Ikea stuff I found on CraigsList.
 Ikea furniture can be great, but when its been moved a few times, its not as sturdy and it looks a bit like college furniture.
-Now that I’m nearly halfway through my 30s, I wanted a more refined, mature look for the house.
+Now that I was in my 30s, I wanted a more refined, mature look for the house.

 At first I tried some nice bookcases displaying things like wine glasses and the shiny bar accessories we received as wedding gifts.
 Mature people have nice barware, right?
 Or does that just make me look like an alcoholic?
 I got the bookcase from Target because I was impulsive and thought it would work on the end of my refrigerator.
 I’ll post a picture of it sometime soon, it’s pretty nice for an assembly-required piece.